 “Our casualty clients range from national oil & gas companies to hotel chains and manufacturing companies.”

-Embracing the expertise existing within the Company’s founding members and workforce, the subsequent development of Alesco has adjacently mirrored the needs of its ever-growing client base; once again capitalising on the natural overlaps across its core sectors.
+Embracing the expertise existing within the founding members and workforce of Alesco Risk Management Services, the subsequent development of Alesco has adjacently mirrored the needs of its ever-growing client base; once again capitalising on the natural overlaps across its core sectors.

 This, combined with the Company’s natural philosophy of continuous improvement, has proved a potent mix and continues to open doors on a geographic scale also.